caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 The basic principles of iteration are that the enumerator object has some concept of "the current item", and this is the value returned by the `Current` property.  `MoveNext()` changes the current item to be the "next" in the enumeration, whatever "next" might mean in this context, and `Reset()` resets the enumerator back to its default state, if this is possible.
 It might not be.

 Note that these operations are very simple, and not guaranteed to be reversible.
-The enumerable's members do not necessarily have to have a fixed index, and the enumeration might not necessarily be a reproducible operation.
+As per the previous paragraph, `Reset()` might not work.
+The enumerable's members do not necessarily have to have a fixed index, and the enumeration might not necessarily be a reproducible operation; if it is, it might not return items in the same order.
 Another basic limitation on the process is that enumeration is allowed to assume that the underlying members are fixed, at least for the duration of the enumeration.
 Consider the following code:

 ```
 void BreedSomeBacteria(List<Bacteria> colony)